What Makes A Good Poem?

 All of these things are included in the art of poetry, and more.
 Here at AllPoets, we separate poetic skills into three categories: sound, form, and imagery.
 Poems that truly excel have a grasp on all three of these things.

 Form refers to the overall shape of the poem.
-This includes the aspects of writing that we normally associate with poetry rather than other genres: lines and stanzas, rhyme and rhythm, and even more specific shapes for poems like haiku and sonnets.
-Form in poems is very flexible—for example, not all good poems rhyme.
-Some, called “prose poems,” don’t even use lines and stanzas.
-The important thing is to choose a form that fits your subject and tone well.
-A Shakespearean sonnet has a very different tone from a prose poem.
-And some aspects of form—especially rhythm—should be considered no matter what type of poem you may be writing.
+This includes the aspects of writing that we normally associate with poetry rather than other genres: lines and stanzas, rhyme and rhythm, and more specific forms like haiku and sonnets.
+Poetic form is more flexible than most people imagine — for example, not all good poems rhyme.
+Some, often called “prose poems,” don’t even use lines and stanzas.
+But poetry is distinct from other forms of writing in its attention to form.
+No matter what a poem looks like, a good poet thinks intentionally about her form choices, rather than simply throwing words together on a page.

 Of course, there is much more to sound, form, and imagery than what is listed here.
-Over the next few weeks, AllPoets will be publishing features about these three pillars of poetry, so keep an eye out!
+Over the next few months, AllPoets will be publishing features about these three pillars of poetry, so keep an eye out!
 And if you have your own thoughts on what makes a powerful poem, we’d love to hear them!
 Send us your ideas any time.